ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics

-A SubSystem derived object must implement the SubSystem interface.
-Because the implementation is in python, it is technically not a requirement for subsystems to be derived from the SubSystem class; they simply must define and implement all the methods defined by the SubSystem class.
-The \emph{proto\_md.subsystems.SubSystem} class only defines the interface that subsystem classes must implement. \begin{itemize} \item \emph{def universe\_changed(self, universe):} changes the universe.
-This occurs when the number of atoms has changed (on startup, in the event of solvation or chemical reaction(s).
-So, \_\_init\_\_ will obviously be called when a new SubSystem derived object is created, then after the universe is created, it will call universe\_changed. \item \emph{def frame(self):} notifies the subsystem that a new frame is ready.
-It should return a tuple (position,velocity,force) of CG variables for the current frame.
-If the CG positions are stored in a multi-dimensional tensor (e.g., $3\times3\times3$), then they need to be unfolded and returned as a 1 x 27 row vector, and similarly for the CG velocity and force variables. \item \emph{def translate(self, values):} translates all atomic positions given a coarse grained variable.
-For example, if the CG variable is center of mass, then translate would be given a 1x3 vector which represents how much to shift the center of mass.
-Next, the subsystem would simply ADD this value to ALL atomic positions.
-The values argument is the difference in CG variable space between the current configuration and a deformed configuration.
+\begin{itemize} \item \emph{def universe\_changed(self, universe):} changes the universe.
+This occurs when the number of atoms has changed (on startup, in the event of solvation or chemical reactions).
+So, \_\_init\_\_ will be called when a new \emph{SubSystem} derived object is created, then after the universe is created, it will call universe\_changed. \item \emph{def frame(self):} notifies the subsystem that a new frame is ready.
+It should return a tuple (position, velocity, force) of CG variables for the current frame.
+If the CG positions are stored in a multi-dimensional tensor (e.g., $3\times3\times3$), then they need to be unfolded and returned as a $1 \times 27$ row vector, and similarly for the CG velocity and force variables. \item \emph{def translate(self, values):} translates all atomic positions given a coarse grained variable.
+For example, if the CG variable is the center of mass of a macromolecule, then translate would be given a $1 \times 3$ vector which represents how much to shift the center of mass.
+Next, the subsystem would simply add this value to all atomic positions.
+The \emph{values} argument is the difference in CG variable space between the current configuration and a deformed configuration.